momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 <SdkExampleTabs snippetId={'API_LeaderboardRemoveElements'} />

-For large leaderboards, you will need to remove in batches of 8192 elements.
+For large leaderboards, you will need to remove in batches of up to 8192 elements.

 <SdkExampleTabs snippetId={'API_LeaderboardRemoveElementsPagination'} />